slack-ruby/slack-ruby-bot/README.md

 ### Commands and Operators

 Bots are addressed by name and respond to commands and operators.
-By default a command class responds, case-insensitively, to its name.
+By default a command class responds, case-insensitively, to its name and Slack ID.
 A class called `Phone` that inherits from `SlackRubyBot::Commands::Base` responds to `phone` and `Phone` and calls the `call` method when implemented.

 ```ruby
 class Phone < SlackRubyBot::Commands::Base